 The reply is so quiet I can’t understand the words.
-I ask Carter to repeat himself, but he must have left, because there’s no further sound.
+I ask Carter to repeat himself, but he must’ve left, because there’s no further sound.
 I wait a few more minutes, then succumb to sleep.

 I don’t know if it’s the date or the place, but every year on the night of October third, as I sleep in this room, I dream.
 I’m rushing through blackness, and she’s at my side.
 There’s something else too, a looming, box-shaped shadow in front of us.
 As the dream solidifies, I make out red lights, slowly getting closer.
 Whatever this thing is, it’s rushing through the darkness with us, but slower.
 Too slow.

 There’s nothing ahead, just that ponderous machine, so I slide out from behind it and instantly I feel the wind on my face as my body is pressed back by sudden speed.
 The boxy shadow is falling away to our right, but not fast enough.
 To compensate, I make us go faster.
 I’m impatient.
 We took a wrong turn—I took a wrong turn—several hours back.
 She’d wanted to go a different way, but I was the driver, I made the decision.
 Now we’re at risk of losing our honeymoon reservation.
 I make us go faster.